FAR-Lab/Mobile_HRI_Lab_Hub/Lab4/Readme.md

 0. A screenshot of the working VNC viewer with a working image view.

-1. Answers to the bolded questions.
+1. Answers to the reflection questions in part D.